Hans5958/userscripts/README.md

 	<td><a href=https://hans5958.github.io/userscripts/js/dont-track-me-google.user.js>Install</a></td>
 </tr>
 <tr>
 	<td colspan="4">Removes the annoying link-conversion at Google Search/maps/...
 The Referrer is also hidden to improve your privacy.
-Designed for Firefox and Google Chrome.</td>
+Designed for Firefox and Google Chrome.
+(Deprecated)</td>
 </tr>

 <tr>